tiacsys/bridle/doc/bridle/gs_installing.rst

 To clone the repositories, complete the following steps:

 #.
-Open a command window and **go into the workspace directory.** This folder
+Open a command window and **go into the workspace directory** (e.g.
-   will hold all |BRIDLE| repositories together with the Python Virtual Environment that is already created and setup as described above.
+   :ugn:`workspace`).
+This folder will hold all |BRIDLE| repositories together with the Python Virtual Environment that is already created and setup as described above.

 #.
 Determine what revision of |BRIDLE| you want to work with.
 The recommended
    way is to work with a specific release.